 Before adjusting the equipment, make sure your hands are clean.

-1. With the back facing up and using the tab, separate the upper and lower panels so the product forms a shell shape.
-Slightly bend the nose clip in the center.
+1. With the back side up and the flap used, separate the top and bottom panels so that the product is shell-shaped.
+Bend the nose clip slightly in the middle.

-2. Ensure that both panels are fully unfolded.
+2. Make sure both panels are fully unfolded.

-3. Hold the mask with one hand in a cup shape, placing the open side on your face.
-With the other hand, hold both adjustment straps.
-Hold the mask under your chin, with the nose pad facing up, and pass the adjustment straps over your head.
+3. Hold the mask in a cupped position with one hand, placing the open side on your face.
+With the other hand, hold both adjusting straps.
+Hold the mask under your chin, with the nose pad up, and pull the adjustment straps over your head.

-4. Place the upper adjustment strap around your head and the lower adjustment strap below your ears.
-The adjustment straps should not cross.
-Adjust the upper and lower panels for greater comfort, ensuring that the panels and chin tab are not folded inward.
+4. Place the upper adjusting strap around your head and the lower adjusting strap under your ears.
+The straps should not cross each other.
+Adjust the upper and lower panels for greater comfort, making sure that the panels and chin strap are not folded inwards.

-5. Using both hands, mold the nose clip, adjusting it to the lower part of the nose to ensure a good seal.
+5. Using both hands, mold the nose clip, adjusting it to the bottom of the nose to ensure a good seal.

 2. Self-filtering mask WITHOUT valve – Exhale forcefully.